-The wine Colli di Conegliano Refrontolo DOCG is made almost entirely from Marzemino grapes.
+The red wine Colli di Conegliano Refrontolo DOCG is made entirely from Marzemino grapes.

 Marzemino is grown throughout northern Italy.
 It is a native grape variety of Trentino, but Marzemino is also cultivated in the Veneto and Lombardia regions.